Hercules45/RAG-Financial-Invoice-Chatbot/README.md

     *   **Linux (Debian/Ubuntu):**  `sudo apt-get install tesseract-ocr`
     *   **Linux (Fedora/CentOS/RHEL):** `sudo yum install tesseract`

+*   **Microsoft Visual C++ Build Tools (Windows Only):**
+        *   Download the installer from: [https://visualstudio.microsoft.com/visual-cpp-build-tools/](https://visualstudio.microsoft.com/visual-cpp-build-tools/)
+        *   Run the installer and select the "Desktop development with C++" workload.
+        *   Ensure the following components are selected within the workload (in the "Individual components" tab):
+            *   MSVC v143 - VS 2022 C++ x64/x86 build tools (Latest)  (or a similar, recent version)
+            *   Windows 10 SDK (or Windows 11 SDK, if that's your OS)
+        *   Complete the installation and *restart your computer*.

 3.  **Create a Virtual Environment (Strongly Recommended):**

     ```bash